PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Bulk locking
 Bulk actions are available for locking, unlocking and toggling locks for geofences on any weekday individually or on all weekdays at once.
 A function is called with the weekday and the lockMethod (0 for locking, 1 for unlocking and 2 for toggling).
 For all selected geofences, the locking is performed as described in chapter _Geofence locking_.
-If it should be performed for all weekdays, indicated by a value for _weekday_ of -1, the function _lockActionMulti_ is called recursively for every weekday value from 0 to 6.
+If it should be performed for all weekdays, indicated by a value for _weekday_ of -1, the function \lstinline!lockActionMulti! is called recursively for every weekday value from 0 to 6.

 \begin{lstlisting}[caption=The function for handling bulk locking operations, label=lst:bulkLockingFunction, language={JavaScript}]
     function lockActionMulti(weekday, lockMethod) {